 How Much Do Solar Panels Cost in Louisiana?

-- Solar lease: You lease solar panels from a solar company with this option.
-There are little or no up-front costs, but you don’t own the system and can’t qualify for incentives.
+- Solar lease: This option involves leasing panels from a provider with little to no upfront cost, but you won’t own the system or qualify for incentives.

 Is Going Solar in Louisiana Worth It?